- "Phillumeny"

 -

-collectors gradually switched their attention to matchbooks instead
+label collectors gradually switched their attention to matchbooks

-of matchbox labels, so much so, in fact, that labels are not
+instead of matchbox labels, so much so, in fact, that labels

-popular with today's collectors.
-By the early 1930s, the first
+are not popular with today's collectors.
+By the early 1930s,

-organized matchcover clubs began appearing.
-None of these survived,
+the first organized matchcover clubs began appearing.
+None of

 -

-Rathkamp and a handful of collectors founded what soon came to
+Henry Rathkamp and a handful of collectors founded what soon

-be known as the Rathkamp Matchcover Society.
-Today, its membership
+came to be known as the Rathkamp Matchcover Society.
+Today, it

 -

-clubs in England, Germany, Holland, France, Portugal, Romania,
+are also clubs in England, Germany, Holland, France, Portugal,

-Malta, Russia, Slovakia, South Africa, Australia, India, and
+Romania, Malta, Russia, Slovakia, South Africa, Australia, India,

 centers on boxes and labels.